QuantFILab/Divfolio/README.md

 Option III: Providing graph LASSO to portfolios over time to investigate covarience between assets during divestment, and exporting to local machine png.

+You don't have to run all steps.
+For example, if you want only ESG scores, you can stop at STEP 2.

 ## Examples 1: Generate Portfolio on Application